vyctorhff/petshop/README-DEV.md

-# Create a new microservice
+# Create a new microservice - ATTENTION - UPDATE FOR JAVA!!!

 ## Folder structure